 Each week, The Bookseller magazine is the incisive and independent source of business intelligence and analysis for the book trade.
 We produce the Official Top 50 chart and preview key forthcoming books three months before publication.
 For publishers, retailers, agents, libraries, national media and festivals, we are the trusted primary source for everything that's happening in the industry.
 For years, The Bookseller's author interviews have profiled many top authors - or those destined to become so, including the then-unknown J K Rowling in 1997.

-Our jobs site is where the book trade advertises its vacancies and where those in the trade, or wanting to enter it, look for their next role.
+Our Jobs In Books site is where the book trade advertises its vacancies and where those in the trade, or wanting to enter it, look for their next role.

 FutureBook is The Bookseller's dynamic brand for the emergent, disruptive parts of the publishing business.
 FutureBook runs Europe's largest, most significant, conference in London each winter.
 Run alongside the conference are The FutureBook Awards, which reward and recognise the very best work and people operating in the digital part of the book trade.

-This is backed up throughout the year online and with our FutureBook weekly email.
+This is backed up throughout the year online.

 In 2014, FutureBook ran the UK's first dedicated book publishing Hackathon with designers and developers coming together with top publishing houses to imagine new, digital, ways of approaching the reading public.